mattermost/mattermost-developer-documentation/site/content/contribute/more-info/getting-started/using-gitpod.md

     * The first section of the page compares whether the branches (your branch on your fork - the "head repository" vs. the master/main branch on the main repository - the "base repository") can be merged automatically.
     * The second section of the page will show other PRs that are based on your same branch, if any.
     * The third section is where you create a write-up for your pull request - giving it a title, and filling out the template.
 At the bottom of this section is a "Create pull request" button.
 This button will be faded out until you make a title for the PR.
         * If you haven't already, give Mattermost's [Contribution Checklist](https://developers.mattermost.com/contribute/more-info/getting-started/contribution-checklist/) a read.
-An important takeaway is that you will need to sign the [Contributor License Agreement](https://mattermost.com/mattermost-contributor-agreement/) - this will be another check on the pull request and if you haven't signed it it will also block merging.
+An important takeaway is that you will need to sign the [Contributor License Agreement](https://mattermost.com/mattermost-contributor-agreement/) - this will be another check on the pull request and if you haven't signed it, this will also block merging.
         * Also check out this blog post about [Submitting Great PRs](https://developers.mattermost.com/blog/2019-01-24-submitting-great-prs), and other repository specific information [here](https://developers.mattermost.com/contribute).
         * **Parts of a PR body**:
-            * _Title_: a good title will refer back to the issue; and it should begin with the related Jira or Github ticket ID (e.g. [MM-394] or [GH-394]).
+            * _Title_: a good title will refer back to the issue; and it should begin with the related Jira or GitHub ticket ID (e.g. [MM-394] or [GH-394]).
 In the context of the E2E issue example: `MM-T642: Attachment does not collapse - Cypress Webapp E2E Test`.
             * _Summary_: description of what the PR does, as well as QA test steps (if applicable and if not already added to the Jira ticket).
 For example: `Verifies that attachments on posts do not collapse after entering the slash command collapse`.
             * _Ticket Link_: Either link the relevant Jira ticket or if you picked up an issue/ticket with a `Helped Wanted` label, link to the GitHub issue.
 For example: [Write Webapp E2E with Cypress: "MM-T642 Attachment does not collapse" #18184](https://github.com/mattermost/mattermost-server/issues/18184).
             * _Related Pull Requests_: Link other PRs here if they are related to this PR.